Mars 2020: Perseverance Rover

-|Goals||NASA's Perseverance rover will seek signs of ancient life by studying Martian terrain that is now inhospitable, but once held flowing rivers and lakes.
-The rover will also carry the Ingenuity Mars Helicopter, the first rotary aircraft test on a planet beyond Earth.|
+|Goals||NASA's Perseverance rover is seeking signs of ancient life by studying Martian terrain that is now inhospitable but once held flowing rivers and lakes.
+The mission includes the Ingenuity Mars Helicopter, the first rotary aircraft test on a planet beyond Earth.|

 |Launch Date||July 30, 2020|

 2. Mars Environmental Dynamics Analyzer (MEDA)

 5. Radar Imager for Mars' Subsurface Experiment (RIMFAX)

 6. Scanning Habitable Environments with Raman & Luminescence for Organics & Chemicals (SHERLOC)

 - First powered flight on another planet (Ingenuity helicopter)

 - First audio recording from another planet